stenwt/librarium/docusaurus-librarium/docs/docs-content/04-clusters/01-public-cloud/03-azure/00-architecture.md

 ---
 title: "Architecture"
 metaTitle: "Azure Architecture with Palette"
-metaDescription: "Learn about how Palette integrates with Azure and the architecture that powers the integration"
+description: "Learn about how Palette integrates with Azure and the architecture that powers the integration"
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---

 # Azure IaaS Architecture